Ngā whakapai ārai waipuke o East Coast

 Hikuwai, Uawa, Mangaheia, Poroporo, Mangahauini rivers and Waiotu Stream

-Following the impacts of Cyclone Gabrielle in February 2023 and previous significant flood events, we're investigating a programme of flood resilience improvements for Tolaga Bay Uawa, Tokomaru Bay, Makarika and Tikitiki.
+Following the impacts of Cyclone Gabrielle in February 2023, along with previous significant flood events, a flood resilience improvement programme is being investigated for Uawa Tolaga Bay, Tokomaru Bay, Makarika and Tikitiki.

 Catchments